Mobile menu toggle

 “The hope was always to catch up to the present,” Nedivi said.
 “The fact that we’re at a point now, already in the 2010s getting close to that is pretty unbelievable.”

-When asked about the possibility of creating a Star Trek-like universe for Apple TV+, Nedivi acknowledged the similarities while emphasizing their commitment to realism.
+When asked about the possibility of creating a Star Trek-like universe for Apple TV, Nedivi acknowledged the similarities while emphasizing their commitment to realism.
 “The thing that is important that keeps our show unique is the idea that it feels real.
 It’s authentic.
 It kind of feels more grounded naturalistic,” he noted.

 As both series prepare to launch, fans can expect For All Mankind to continue pushing the boundaries of alternate history while Star City offers an intimate look at the human cost of the space race from behind the Iron Curtain.
 With Apple’s continued support and the creators’ expansive vision, this universe shows no signs of slowing down its ambitious trajectory toward the stars.

-Watch For All Mankind and Star City on Apple TV+
+Watch For All Mankind on Apple TV

 Watch on Apple TV

-After launching in November 2019, “Apple TV+ became the first all-original streaming service to launch around the world, and has premiered more original hits and received more award recognitions faster than any other streaming service.
-To date, Apple Original films, documentaries and series have been honored with 580 wins and 2,787 award nominations and counting,” the service said.
+In November 2019, Apple TV “became the first all-original streaming service to launch around the world, and has premiered more original hits and received more award recognitions faster than any other streaming service.
+To date, Apple Original films, documentaries and series have been honored with 682 wins and 3,115 award nominations and counting,” the service said.

 • Subscribe to the Newsletter